NimaJafariComp/weather-forecasting-project/README.md

 - **Simplicity:** A straightforward ANN model that’s easy to use and integrate.
 - **Accuracy:** Built on robust historical data to ensure reliable forecasts.
 - **Portability:** Save and load the model effortlessly, anywhere, anytime.
+- If you want even more accurate or extended future predictions, you can import your own historical forecast data in .csv format and retrain the model.
+Just load your data, run the training script, and use the newly trained model.

 ## 📂 Project Structure

 - **notebooks/**: Contains the trained model `Weather_Nostradamus.keras` and Jupyter notebooks with our development and testing processes.
-- **data/**: Historical weather data used for training and validation.
-- **src/**: Core source code for preprocessing, training, and evaluation.
-- If you want even more accurate or extended future predictions, you can import your own historical forecast data in .csv format and retrain the model.
-Just load your data, run the training script, and use the newly trained model.

 ---